 Years ago, Smith-Barney ran a commercial with John Houseman whose famous line was, “We make money the old-fashion way…: I have always thought that was the only way to make money.
 There is no question that I am solidly a fan of many things new, and I embrace technology in every way we can.
 We now live and work in a world of algorithm trading, robo-advisor, and instant quotes via our wristwatches.
 That being the case, the fundamentals for good investing are the same as they were 100 years ago.
 A good investment is still a good investment, and in 99% of the cases there are fundamentals driving that choice.
 A good product, good management, effective delivery systems, price/earnings ratios and sustainability have been in vogue since a group of traders gathered under a Buttonwood Tree in May of 1792 to create what would become the New York Stock Exchange.
 Admittedly, we use different words to describe the same thing.
 Not sure why, but I know it is true.
 However, at the end of the day, little substance has changed and for that reason, it is the image of the Skipjack that drives the heart of what we do.

-If you are close to our Las Cruces office, stop by and check out the neat Skipjack model we have in our reception area.
+If you are close to our Las Cruces office, stop by and check out the neat Skipjack model of the Rebecca T. Ruark we have in our reception area.